 This means that disconnection and being wounded are inevitable.
 These wounds do not go away on their own.
 But if we choose to look at these wounds, we can release the energy that’s trapped in our bodies and psyches, which influences how we live our lives in the present.

-If our trust issues are rooted in moments of disconnection from ourselves, to resolve our trust issues, we must revisit those moments, and allow ourselves to connect with the way we were feeling.
+If our trust issues are rooted in moments of disconnection from ourselves, to resolve our trust issues, we must revisit those moments and allow ourselves to connect with the way we were feeling.

-And to allow the suppressed or interrupted to be expressed.
+We must allow the suppressed or interrupted to be expressed.